ukhsa-collaboration/PHEnix/README.md

 ## Converting from VCF to FASTA

-A lot of downstream applications take on FASTA formated files, not VCFs.
-We have included a script for converting VCF data to FASTA format.
+A lot of downstream applications take on FASTA formatted files, not VCFs.
+We have included a script for converting VCF data to
+FASTA format.

 ```bash